-Lee University will host its 10th annual Southeastern Autism Symposium "Diamonds Are Forever ...
-So Is Autism: From Rough Cut to Precious Gem," 9 a.m.-3 p.m., Thursday, June 21, and 8 a.m.-2:30 p.m.
-Friday, June 22, in the Helen DeVos College of Education.
+Lee University will host its 10th annual Southeastern Autism Symposium, "Diamonds are Forever ...
+So is Autism: From Rough Cut to Precious Gem," 9 a.m.-3 p.m., Thursday, June 21, and 8 a.m.-2:30 p.m., Friday, June 22, in the Helen DeVos College of Education.
 Keynote speaker is Dr. Vincent Carbone, noted for his autism research and treatment.
 A variety of breakout sessions will be offered.
-For information, contact Karen Brown at 614-8192 or karen email@example.com
+For information, contact Karen Brown at 614-8192 or firstname.lastname@example.org.

 The movie "Mirror Mirror," a sensory-friendly film, will be presented at 10 a.m., Saturday, at UEC Theaters 14, 137 Pleasant Grove Road, S.W., Cleveland, Tenn.
 Cost is $5 per person over age 2.
 Lights in the theater will be raised and the sound lowered for this showing.
 Concessions available or bring own snack food.
 For information, call 260-1115.

 Walk a Mile in Her Shoes challenges men to walk one mile in high heels, Saturday, at Coolidge Park.
 This event, presented by Parkridge Health System, will benefit Partnership's Sexual Assault Center.
 March begins at 10 a.m., registration starts at 9 a.m.
 Registration available online at www.walkamilechatt.com.
 Cost: $30 for men, $10 for women.
 Children 12 and under are free.
 For information, call 697-3828.